 Appwrite, based in Tel Aviv, provides an open source BaaS platform for mobile, web, and flutter applications.
 The funding round included Tiger Global Management as the lead investor, as well as Bessemer Venture Partners, Seedcamp, and Flybridge Capital Partners.
 The company plans to use this money to expand globally, with an emphasis on engineering and marketing.
 Appwrite also plans to expand its open source community.

 The company has built a platform that allows developers to build and deploy applications quickly.
-The company offers a self-hosted solution, REST APIs, and a secure framework.
+The company offers a self-hosted chat solution, REST APIs, and a secure framework.
 Its software also includes multiple sign-in methods and a database for storing data.
 The team is also working on adding new features, such as real-time capabilities and native SDK for Android.

 Another new company that raised funding is StackBlitz, a four-year-old fintech that makes web applications more powerful.
 The company uses WebAssembly and WebContainers technology to enable software developers to create applications without leaving the browser.
 It has raised $7.9 million in seed funding and has since joined forces with Greylock and GV.